 Solar outdoor lighting fixtures don’t need cables and transformers.
 They simply turn themselves on automatically after dark.
 Each standalone fixture stakes into the ground or secures to a deck or exterior surface.
 Because a sunlight-charged battery powers the bulb, you’ll save energy.
 Solar light fixtures cost $188 to $231 for six lights, with installation ranging from $167 to $271.

 Solar technology has improved over time.
 The lights generally include LED bulbs, which emit a large amount of light for their size and the amount of energy used.
 With about an eight-hour charge from the sun, solar lights can illuminate all evening.
 That said, the amount of sunlight around your house will greatly affect how the lights perform.
 Outside solar lights can last three or four years, and the LEDs,10 to 15 years.

 Get Glowing with a Fire Pit, Portable Fireplace, or Smokeless Firepit

 Bring a cozy glow and a stylish focal point to your outdoor living area with a fire pit or portable fireplace.
-Irresistible for gathering, warming up, and roasting marshmallows, they come in a variety of materials, sizes, and styles.
+Irresistible for gathering, warming up, or roasting marshmallows, they come in a variety of materials, sizes, and styles.
 You’ll also find options for fueling your fire with wood, propane, gas, or gel cans.